Native Plants

 Blue Vervain

 Blue Vervain (Verbena hastata) is a beautiful and versatile plant that is native to North America.
 It is a tall, slender plant with spikes of deep blue flowers that bloom from June to September.
-The plant can grow up to 4-6 feet in height and has a wide range of uses in traditional medicine, horticulture,
+The plant can grow up to 4-6 feet in height.
+As a matter of fact, it has a wide range of

 Blue Vervain::Verbena hastata Read More »